AMC-CBN/FNF_OPEN_REPO/README.md

 ## Pipeline overview

 1. **Detection Stage (Hip-Joint ROI)** – Train a Faster R-CNN detector on the AP/LAT pickles to localise hip joints.
 Ground-truth boxes follow the study specification: draw a circle centred on the femoral-neck midpoint with radius to the femoral-head extremity, add a 50 px margin, and take the circumscribing square.
 AP views provide two ROIs (affected + contralateral sides), LAT views provide one, yielding three ROIs per patient.
 Evaluate detectors with precision, recall, IoU, and, when available, mAP at IoU > 0.5.
 2. **Classification Stage (Garden Type)** – Run the classifier exclusively on the detected ROIs (never the full-frame X-ray).
 Each crop is resized to the backbone input (e.g., 256×256) with padding to preserve aspect, min/max normalised, and passed through an ImageNet-initialised backbone.
 The three branches share weights, their embeddings fuse in the classification head, and training uses a weighted `BCEWithLogitsLoss` with fold-specific class balancing.
 Tasks are staged: Garden I+II vs III+IV, then Garden III vs IV for displaced predictions.
 Optional ensembles can apply hard voting across top-K models.
+Supply `--views ap` to the CLI when you want an AP-only workflow; all LAT-specific arguments become optional in that mode.
 3. **Labels and Ground Truth** – Use the 3D-CT derived Garden label per patient (select the more severe side if labels differ).
 Two expert readers assign labels, resolving disagreements by consensus.
 Detection annotations supervise ROI localisation only and are not class labels.
 4. **Classification Evaluation Protocol** – Always evaluate on ROIs produced by the detection stage.
 Report accuracy, precision, recall, Dice/F1, and AUC where relevant.
 For confidence analysis, stratify metrics by probability thresholds (e.g., ≥95%).
 5. **Cross-Validation & Splits** – Follow 5-fold patient-level splits stratified by Garden type with a 3:1:1 train/val/test ratio per fold (permuted across folds).